A Survey on Diffusion Language Models: Paradigms of Diffusion Language Models

 Notably, recent masked diffusion language models~\cite{nie2025largelanguagediffusionmodels, yang2025mmada} also adopt similar semi-autoregressive block-based decoding strategies, which can be seen as instances of hybrid AR-diffusion modeling.

 Beyond block-based approaches that combine AR and diffusion at sequence level, hybridization can also occur at the architectural level, where some part of the neural network, typically the encoder, diffuses the entire sequence altogether to an intermediate representation, then an autoregressive decoder generates the final sequence~\cite{zhu2024segment}.
 LADIDA~\cite{ladida} is a slightly different approach that diffuses at document level but decodes sentences by an AR decoder.
-SpecDiff~\cite{christopher2025speculative} proposed a collaborative speculative decoding framework, where a lightweight diffusion model drafts candidate outputs, which are then validated and finalized by a large AR model.
+SpecDiff~\cite{christopher2025speculative} proposes a collaborative speculative decoding framework, where a lightweight diffusion model drafts candidate outputs, which are then validated and finalized by a large AR model.
+TiDAR~\cite{liu2025tidar} proposes a sequence-level hybrid architecture that integrates diffusion-based parallel drafting and autoregressive sampling within a single forward pass through structured causal-bidirectional attention.
+It effectively unifies the efficiency of diffusion models with the quality of AR decoding, achieving up to $5\times$ throughput improvements while maintaining AR-level performance.
+SDLM~\cite{liu2025sequential} introduces the Next Sequence Prediction (NSP) paradigm, which unifies next-token and next-block prediction to enable adaptive-length generation.
+By retrofitting pretrained autoregressive models with parallel block training and confidence-based dynamic decoding, SDLM achieves efficient diffusion-style intra-block generation while remaining KV-cache compatible.